nikhil-01a/515FinalProject/README.md

         - **gron.testNameObj_objName.in** = input file
         - **gron.testNameObj_objName.arg.out** = arg expected ouput file
         - **gron.testNameObj_objName.out** = expect output file for 'STDIN' case.

+3. **CI** : A CI pipeline is setup in the github repo to automatically run my test harness test.py everytime something is pushed into the repository's main branch.

 ## Any bugs or issues you could not resolve

 For my wc program I'm still trying to automate its testing for **multiple files input** in the test harness that I've created.